Dodge Dakota Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance rates for a Dodge Dakota are $964 a year with full coverage.
-Comprehensive insurance costs approximately $132, collision insurance costs $152, and liability costs $500.
-Liability-only insurance costs as little as $560 a year, and high-risk driver insurance costs $2,064 or more.
-Teen drivers pay the most at up to $4,006 a year.
+U.S. average insurance rates for a Dodge Dakota are $964 a year for full coverage.
+Comprehensive insurance costs approximately $132, collision costs $152, and liability insurance is estimated at $500.
+A policy with just liability insurance costs approximately $560 a year, with coverage for high-risk drivers costing $2,064 or more.
+Teens pay the highest rates at $4,006 a year or more.

 Average premium for full coverage: $964